bkerler/bkerler.github.io/_posts/2019-11-15-bring-light-to-the-darkness.md

 The most "usable" turned out to be the plugin made by a well known hacker @itsme over [here](https://github.com/gsmk/hexagon).

-We will grep the .so Library for Linux [here](https://github.com/gsmk/hexagon/releases/download/v1.2/hexagon.so) and install it to the "procs" directory of IDA.
+We will download the .so Library for Linux [here](https://github.com/gsmk/hexagon/releases/download/v1.2/hexagon.so) and place it to the "procs" directory of IDA.
+For Windows, use the .dll instead.

 Fire up IDA32, open the "modem.elf" we created and select "Qualcomm Hexagon DSP v4" from the Processor type: